How Does Tithi Shape Your Personality?

 • Colour: Saffron

-• Insight: Awareness shifts toward fairness and accountability.
-Rama’s energy promotes acting with integrity, even when it’s inconvenient.
+• Insight: Rama inspires fairness and integrity.
+Ambika supports nurturing and transformation.
 Saffron keeps thoughts pure and intentions steady.

 Dashami